Moving to Florence, Italy

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "I researched a year before moving on the Internet and found apartmentsflorence.com who skyped with me from Florence.
 Lorenzo the owner described many different options and I felt very comfortable making the decision which apartment to rent before I moved.
-Took care of the first months rent online, very efficient," said one expat in Florence.
+Took care of the first months rent online, very efficient," explained one expat living in Florence, Italy.

 What is a typical expat home or apartment like in Florence?